alexandershov/IdeaProjects/learning/linux/linux.md

 There's no safe way of calling `vfork` in Python, since you can't call only `exec*` in Python with `os.execve` you'll implicitly call some memory-changing code, because it's Python, not C.

+`fork` and `vfork` are actually implemented with `clone` system call.
+`clone` allows you to specify what you want to share between processes.
+You can share virtual memory and pids, and you'll get threads this way.
+In linux there's actually very little differences between threads and processes.
+Both threads and processes are just some schedulable entities with different degrees of sharing.

 ### Virtual memory
 Each process has its own memory address space.
 This is called virtual memory.
 CPU expects its memory operands to be a in a real physical memory.